 Action Timeline for Heirs

-The following table summarizes the key steps and when they should happen.
+The following table summarises the key steps and when they should happen.
 Think of this as a working checklist, not a rigid schedule — every estate is different, and the most important thing is to start communicating with the lender early.

-| When | What to Do |
+When What to Do

-| Week 1 | Locate the mortgage documents and most recent mortgage statement.
+Week 1 Locate the mortgage documents and most recent mortgage statement.
 Identify the loan servicer (it may be different from the original lender).
 Call the servicer to notify them of the death.
-Order certified copies of the death certificate (you will need multiple). |
+Order certified copies of the death certificate — you will need multiple.

-| Weeks 2–4 | Send the death certificate to the lender by certified mail.
+Weeks 2–4 Send the death certificate to the lender by certified mail.
 Request formal Successor in Interest (SII) designation.
 Confirm the loan balance, interest rate, and monthly payment amount.
 Begin discussing next steps with family and any co-heirs.
-Decide who, if anyone, will make the next mortgage payment. |
+Decide who, if anyone, will make the next mortgage payment.

-| Months 1–3 | Open the estate with the probate court if required (see What Is Probate?).
+Months 1–3 Open the estate with the probate court if required (see What Is Probate?).
 Work with an estate attorney to transfer the property title.
 Decide on a plan: assume, refinance, sell, or surrender.
-If assuming the mortgage, formalize the assumption with the lender.
-If selling, list the property and work with a real estate agent experienced in estate sales. |
+If assuming the mortgage, formalise the assumption with the lender.
+If selling, list the property and work with a real estate agent experienced in estate sales.

-| Months 3–6 | Complete the chosen option: close the assumption, finalize the refinance, or close the sale.
-Ensure the mortgage is either satisfied or formally transferred to the new responsible party.
-Distribute remaining estate assets to heirs after debts (including the mortgage payoff if selling) are settled.
+Months 3–6 Complete the chosen option: close the assumption, finalise the refinance, or close the sale.
+Ensure the mortgage is either satisfied or formally transferred.
+Distribute remaining estate assets to heirs after debts are settled.
 Close the estate with the probate court.
-Consult a CPA about any capital gains implications from a sale. |
+Consult a CPA about any capital gains implications from a sale.

 For a full checklist of everything involved in settling an estate — not just the mortgage — see our guide: How to Settle an Estate Step by Step.